 By Brianne Kirkpatrick, MS, LCGC

-In the fall of 2021, 23andMe announced its acquisition of Lemonaid Health, an online doctors office that also offers integrated medication delivery.
+In the fall of 2021, 23andMe announced its acquisition of Lemonaid Health, an online service that includes clinicians with unique knowledge and training in genetics-informed care.
 The latest news to come from this development is a new service, which will offer genetic report consultations for 23andMe Health + Ancestry customers, including 23andMe+ members.

 As a genetic counselor working in the ancestry and at-home testing space, you might imagine I had a lot of questions about this!
 So I spoke with Anne Greb, Director, Clinical Genetics and Education, to learn more.

 The first question I had for Anne was about the nature of a consultation with a Lemonaid Health provider in connection with this new service.
 Would it be the same as genetic counseling?
 I learned that while it would not replace genetic counseling, there are certain aspects of a virtual consultation with a provider from Lemonaid Health that overlaps with the work of licensed and certified genetic counselors.